The Mobify Test Framework is a package of testing tools used for performance and end-to-end (E2E) testing of your PWAs.

 Performance Testing with Lighthouse

-It outputs a lighthouse report (in html and json) and our tool will assert a PASS or FAIL dependent on values and whether they meet configurable thresholds.
-We focus on two metrics: the Progressive Web App score and Time to First Interactive.
+Lighthouse outputs a report (in HTML and JSON) and our tool will assert a PASS or FAIL dependent on whether values meet configurable thresholds.

-# How to use: mobify-test-framework lighthouse https://www.merlinspotions.com # Basic Settings: --MaxTTI - set your the threshold of Time to Interactive in ms before reporting a failure (default: 10000 ms) --minPwaScore - Minimum PWA score before reporting a failure (default: 90) --mobifyPreview - set Mobify Preview parameters to the url --outputDir - set the Output directory for reports (default: 'tests/lighthouse-reports') # We can also run Lighthouse against multiple URLs: mobify-test-framework lighthouse https://www.merlinspotions.com https://www.merlinspotions.com/potions # To Run against local files with Mobify Preview, for when the PWA is not live: # First have `npm start` dev serve of the PWA project running in another tab mobify-test-framework lighthouse https://www.merlinspotions.com --mobifyPreview
+# How to use: mobify-test-framework lighthouse https://www.merlinspotions.com # Basic Settings: --maxTTI - Maximum time to interactive before reporting a failure (default: 10000 ms) --minPWAScore - Minimum PWA score before reporting a failure (default: 90) --minSEOScore - Minimum SEO score before reporting a failure (default: 100) --minAccessibilityScore - Minimum accessibility score before reporting a failure (default: 100) --checkConsoleErrors - Assert that browser errors are not logged to the console (default: false) --mobifyPreview - set Mobify Preview parameters to the url (default: false) --device - Form factor for tests (choices: 'mobile', 'desktop') (default: 'mobile') --outputDir - set the Output directory for reports (default: 'tests/lighthouse-reports') # We can also run Lighthouse against multiple URLs: mobify-test-framework lighthouse https://www.merlinspotions.com https://www.merlinspotions.com/potions # To run against local files with Mobify Preview, for when the PWA is not live: # First run `npm start` in another tab mobify-test-framework lighthouse https://www.merlinspotions.com --mobifyPreview

 End to End Testing with Nightwatch

 interaction for browser end-to-end tests.
 The Mobify Test Framework manages the

 installation of Chromedriver and the latest version is